 Instead, Use Specially Tinted Indoor Sunglasses

 You can purchase specially tinted indoor sunglasses that don’t dark-adapt your eyes here.
-Axon Optics lenses were developed by a neuro-ophthalmologist, and have been proven to help reduce the effects of light sensitivity, including migraine.
+Axon Optics powered by Avulux® Migraine Lenses were developed by a neuro-ophthalmologist, and have been shown to help reduce the impact of light sensitivity, which may include migraine.
 More on the specifics of that later.

-The concept of indoor sunglasses (or “migraine glasses” as they are often called) has been around for decades.
-Scientists have been working to perfect the technology, making today’s indoor glasses better researched than ever.
+The concept of indoor sunglasses (or light sensitivity glasses as they are often called) has been around for decades.
+Scientists have been working to perfect the technology, making today’s indoor sunglasses better researched than ever.
 And fortunately, they are also more stylish.

 Several studies suggest that these special indoor sunglasses may help some people who suffer from light sensitivity.
 They do this by blocking certain types of “bad light” while letting “good light” through.
 A person who is sensitive to light wears the glasses and the lenses shield the person’s eyes from the wavelengths of light most associated with triggering their symptoms.